-- Developed an operating and capital improvement budget for fiscal year 2018 that aligned with our strategic plan.
-To that end, our goals were 1) to meet anticipated operating and capital improvement expenses by responsibly increasing water and sewer volume charges which were based upon a formal rate study, and to ensure that current operating expenses will be paid with current operating revenues; 2) to keep customer buy-in and connection charges constant while maintaining our policy of "growth paying for growth;" and 3) to maintain, improve, and extend system infrastructure through capital investments. - Developed and implemented a formal Succession Plan.
-The Plan acknowledges that staffing changes will occur and provides a formalized process on how to address.
-The Plan determines critical roles, identifies and assesses potential successors and provides an opportunity for employees to obtain appropriate skills and experience necessary to fill these key positions.
+- Developed an operating and capital improvement budget for fiscal year 2019 that aligned with our strategic plan.
+To that end, our goals were 1) to meet anticipated operating and capital improvement expenses by responsibly increasing water and sewer volume charges which were based upon a formal rate study, and to ensure that current operating expenses will be paid with current operating revenues; 2) to keep customer buy-in and connection charges constant while maintaining our policy of "growth paying for growth;" and 3) to maintain, improve, and extend system infrastructure through capital investments. - Developed and distributed customer surveys to all Authority customers to understand levels of satisfaction related to Authority services including quality of water, water rates, customer service, and overall satisfaction.
+The information received from those that responded is being used to prepare the next iteration of the Authority's Strategic Plan.

-(4) Albemarle County Service Authority Annual Financial Report 2016, 2017, 2018, Table 11
+(4) Albemarle County Service Authority Annual Financial Report 2017, 2018, 2019, Table 11

-(5) County of Albemarle, Community Development Department, 2017 Year End Building Report
+(5) County of Albemarle, Community Development Department, 2018 Year End Building Report